mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 # creating bowtie2 index for your transcriptome:
 echo 'bowtie2-build Mcavernosa_Cladocopium.fasta Mcavernosa_Cladocopium' > btb
-launcher_creator.py -j btb -n btb -q shortq7 -t 6:00:00 -e studivanms@gmail.com
+launcher_creator.py -j btb -n btb -q shortq7 -t 6:00:00 -e email@gmail.com
 sbatch btb.slurm

 #------------------------------
 # mapping reads to the transcriptome with bowtie2

 # creating a list of mapping commands, one per reads file:
-cd ~/tagseq/

-srun iRNAseq_bowtie2map.pl "trim$" ~/db/Mcavernosa_Cladocopium > maps
+srun tagseq_bowtie2map.pl "trim$" ~/db/Mcavernosa_Cladocopium > maps
 # If you have a file named count_trim, you need to edit maps to remove a line
 nano maps
 # find the line with count_trim, then Ctrl+K to cut, then save
-launcher_creator.py -j maps -n maps -q shortq7 -t 6:00:00 -e studivanms@gmail.com
+launcher_creator.py -j maps -n maps -q shortq7 -t 6:00:00 -e email@gmail.com
 sbatch maps.slurm

 # how is the job?
-squeue -u mstudiva
+squeue -u username

 # complete!
 I got a bunch of large .sam files.
 ll

 # double check you have the same number of files as samples
-ll *.fq.trim.sam | wc -l
+ll *.trim.sam | wc -l

 # what is the mapping efficiency?
 This will find relevant lines in the "job output" file
 # that was created while the mapping was running
-grep "overall alignment rate" maps.e2571269 > alignrate.txt
+grep "overall alignment rate" maps.e####### > alignrate.txt
 nano alignrate.txt

 #------------------------------
-# almost done!
-Just two small things left:
 # generating read-counts-per gene: (again, creating a job file to do it simultaneously for all)

 # NOTE: Must have a tab-delimited file giving correspondence between contigs in the transcriptome fasta file